-- A. An additional lot is not created by the lot line adjustment and the existing parcel reduced in size by the adjustment is not reduced below the minimum lot size established by the approved applicable zoning for that district; - B. By reducing the lot size, the lot or structures on the lot will not be in violation of the zoning ordinance requirements for that district; - C. The adjustment is not a combination or recombination of entire parcels or previously platted lots or portions thereof, except to meet minimum lot size requirements of a district.
+- A. An additional lot is not created by the lot line adjustment and the existing parcel reduced in size by the adjustment is not reduced below the minimum lot size established by the applicable zoning district; - B. By reducing the lot size, the lot or structures on the lot will not be in violation of the zoning ordinance requirements for that district; - C. The adjustment is not a combination or recombination of entire parcels or previously platted lots or portions thereof, except to meet minimum lot size requirements of a district.